-The RV precision of ESPRESSO (measured within a given instrument configuration) has been measured to be very close to the goal of $10\,\mathrm{cm/s}$.
-On long sequences of observations in the HR mode a precision better than $15\,\mathrm{cm/s}$ is achieved in the short term (i.e., within one night).
-The instrument can reach photon-noise limited uncertainties at the level of $10\,\mathrm{cm/s}$ in photon-noise-limited (i.e., high SNR) spectra of G-type stars.
-In the MR mode, a precision better than $1\,\mathrm{m/s}$ can be achieved over a few hours.
-On UHR mode, the main practical limitation is the high photon noise incurring from stil losses, leading to lower precision than in HR mode.
-However, it should be noted that even in the case of extremely bright objects a higher RV precision is not expected due the stellar FWHM acting as the limiting factor.
+The RV precision of ESPRESSO has been measured to be very close to the goal of $10 \,\mathrm{cm/s}$.
+Long sequences of observations in the HR mode show a precision of better than $15 \,\mathrm{cm/s}$ on the short term (i.e., within one night).
+The instrument can reach photon-noise limited uncertainties at the level of $10 \,\mathrm{cm/s}$ in photon-noise-limited (i.e., high SNR) spectra of G and K-type stars.
+In the MR mode, a precision better than $1 \,\mathrm{m/s}$ can be achieved over a few hours.
+On UHR mode, the main practical limitation is the larger photon noise incurring from stil losses, leading to lower precision than in the HR mode.
+However, UHR is not expected to deliver a higher RV precision than HR due the stellar v sin i becoming the limiting factor on the final FWHM.

-It is important to remember that in order to reach a precision of the level of 1 m/s or better, it is necessary to use a simultaneous drift reference.
-As detector temperature control improves, in the near future it will be possible to reach this precision value without using simultaneous reference.
+It is important to remember that to reach a precision of the level of 1 m/s or better, it is necessary to use a simultaneous drift reference.
+As detector cryostat stability improves, in the near future it will be possible to reach this precision value without using simultaneous reference.